 Scan limited by transporter width.
+Sum of two half-scans.

 The original BCPC scheme required interpolation for the category boundaries.
 The modified International scheme uses sets of stainless steel references nozzles to define boundaries.

 Imaging

 In side view the characteristics of the spray plume from the air-induction nozzle are markedly different from those of the standard nozzle (Figure 4).
 A periodic instability appears to be generated within the nozzle that causes fluctuations in the plume.